hannahmetzler/hannahmetzler.github.io/emomis.md

 ## Project News

+* Hannah talks about social media myths on the [Erklär mir die Welt podcast](https://erklärmir.at/2025/06/17/352-deep-dive-mythen-ueber-social-media-mit-hannah-metzler/)

 * Jula gave 2 presentations at ICA 2025 in Denver, Colorado, USA:
   - Causal Effects of Misinformation on Online Interactions.
   - Tool Demo: Best Practices for Evaluating News Source Trustworthiness with NewsGuard.